agileops/fastds-tutorial/README.md

 # Download Docker image.
 Be sure you actually use the latest version.
 docker pull agileops/fastds-tutorial:latest

-# To get yarn running
+# To get yarn running.
+Remmember, $PWD represent the current path.
+Then load folder you want to be process like $PWD/dataset on this project.
 docker run --rm -d -p8888:8888 -p9000:9000 -p 8088:8088 -v $PWD/dataset:/work-dir/data -ti agileops/fastds-tutorial bootstrap.sh

 # List your active Docker containers.
 And, find the container id of your latest one.